-The DOL also released a set of FAQs to help employers better understand exactly what they need to do with the new poster.
-We summarize the FAQs below.
+The DOL previously released a set of FAQs to help employers better understand exactly what they need to do with the poster.
+The FAQs have been updated to include reference to the updated poster, and are summarized below.

 1. Where do I post this notice?
 Since most of my workforce is teleworking, where do I electronically "post" this notice?